eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 • invoke a get on the counterMap by passing the country name as a key

 • check whether the key is already present or not.
-If an entry is absent, we create an instance of MutableInteger which sets the counter value as 1.
+If an entry is absent, we create an instance of MutableInteger, which sets the counter value to 1.
 We increment the counter value present in the MutableInteger if the country is present in the map

 This method of creating a counter is better than the previous one – as we’re reusing the same MutableInteger and thereby creating fewer objects.